 The tilt bolt is mounted to the frame and also holds down a trim panel that covers the space behind the headrest when it's folded down.
-This trim piece is a vinyl-covered thin hardboard, and was not included in the seat cover pieces.

 Most TR6 seats have a 1-piece seat back cover that slides over the complete assembly, and anchored at the sides with hardboard pieces and hooks that attach to the frame.
 On the '69, the cover fits only around the front and sides, with a separate back panel that clips on to the frame with the same style of clips used on the door panels.

 With the back panel removed, you can see the 5 rubber straps that make up the structure across the back.
 These are solid rubber like rubber bungee cords, and not the more typical Dunlop straps used later.
 They attach with metal clips to loops in the side frame.
 Mine aren't in bad shape, but dry cracks on 50-year old rubber isn't reassuring.
 The center padding is a wedge of foam, thicker at the bottom, and glued to the rubber back straps.